Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-04-Deploy-AIP-Unified-Labeling-Client.md

 1. In File Explorer, create one folder  and right-click, and select show more option.

-1. Select Classify and protect.
+1. Select **Classify and protect**.

-1. In the Classify and protect - Azure Information Protection dialog box, use the labels as you would do in an Office application, which sets the classification as defined by your administrator.
+1. In the **Classify and protect** - Azure Information Protection dialog box, use the labels as you would do in an Office application, which sets the classification as defined by your administrator.

 1. You can select any label, in which file is label and click Apply and wait for the Work finished message to see the results.
-Then click Close.
+Then click **Close**.

    ![](../media/lab4image1.png)